To a God Unknown

 To a God Unknown is a novel by John Steinbeck, first published in 1933.
-The book was Steinbeck's third novel (after Cup of Gold and The Pastures of Heaven).
+The book was Steinbeck's second novel (after Cup of Gold).
 Steinbeck found To a God Unknown extremely difficult to write; taking him roughly five years to complete, the novel proved more time-consuming than either East of Eden or The Grapes of Wrath, Steinbeck's longest novels.

-Plot introduction

-In this novel, Steinbeck explores the relationship of man to his land.
-The plot follows a man, Joseph Wayne, who moves to California in order to establish a homestead.
-He is joined by his three brothers once his father dies, and they create a thriving ranch.
-When a drought strikes the land, however, Steinbeck analyzes how men respond to having their faith shaken.

-Plot summary
+Plot

 The protagonist of this story is Joseph Wayne, a rancher who was born and lived his early life on his father's ranch.
 He is the third of his brothers, younger than Burton and Thomas, who are both already married, but older than Benjy.
 As he grows up, he feels a special connection to the land, and decides to move to California to create a homestead and start a family.
 His father, John Wayne, begs him not to go but finally acquiesces once he realizes Joseph's passion, and gives him his blessing.
-On his way West, Joseph meets "Old Juan" who encourages him to establish a home and throw a fiesta once he's set up.
+On his way west, Joseph meets "Old Juan" who encourages him to establish a home and throw a fiesta once his home is set up.
 After a time of wandering, Joseph enters California and records his homestead in the Nuestra Senora valley.
 He builds his house under a great oak tree, which comes to symbolize his deceased father.
 While building, he works with an Indian, Juanito, who offers to be his vaquero in exchange for friendship.
 Joseph hears about the "dry years", a lengthy drought that seems to be periodic, and is the bane of all the farmers in the area.
 He is convinced, however, that they will never come again.
 He writes to his brothers and tells them to come and join him, to take the land next to his.
 As they explore the land they have been given, Joseph and Juanito stumble upon a mossy rock and a deep spring in the center of a pine forest.
 It has an aura about it that makes everyone acknowledge that it is sacred, but it is frightening as well.